ckeditor/ckeditor5/docs/framework/guides/tutorials/data-from-external-source.md

 		return [ Widget ];
 	}

-	// this method will help us to clear the interval destroy() {
+	// This method will help us to clear the interval destroy() {
 		clearInterval( this.intervalId );
 	}